krasznaa/atlas-rdf-examples/README.md

-# rdftdt
+# ATLAS `ROOT::RDataFrame` Examples

-Code demonstrating the use of Trig::TrigDecisionTool in a ROOT::RDataFrame based job
+Code demonstrating the use of various ATLAS analysis tools in `ROOT::RDataFrame` based jobs.